-Peregrine V is a fun sci-fi show, heavily influenced by shows like "Firefly".
+Peregrine V is a fun sci-fi show, heavily influenced by shows like "Firefly" and "Red Dwarf".

 This is by far the most technical show I’ve done, with a specially designed sound-effects board and a sassy ship’s computer, being key elements in the show.